 With the approval of the Joint Operational Board, the Shared ICT Service will actively seek to engage with any partner or organisation, whose contribution will positively enhance the overall service and help meet the objectives of the ICT Strategy.
-Any changes to the principle structure of the partnership, including the potential addition of new partners, will be considered fully in line with the appropriate democratic process at each Council

 The Shared ICT Service will also, on a commercial basis, make available any spare capacity under its direct management to any third sector agency or organisation which has need of such a service.
 It should be noted that such activity is consistent with the overall thrust of this strategy which is to share and collaborate with other organisations where this is consistent with both Council's aims and objectives.